igorakkerman/flutter-template/README.md

 Enjoy building your Flutter app!

+## Single commit in main branch

+When creating a project from this template, the Git history of your project should be as clean as possible.
+Hence, the main branch contains only a single commit with the latest version at all times.

+For each version of Android Studio, a separate branch holds the full commit history for that IDE version.

+It is not guaranteed that branches for older IDE versions will be maintained.
+However, you may create pull requests for these versions, and the changes will be merged into the appropriate branch.

 ## Contributing

 It is always tricky to create a template that works in every environment.
 Please report any problem you're encountering.